DestinE-Climate-DT/AQUA/docs/sphinx/source/dashboard.rst

 This script is used to push the figures produced by the AQUA analysis to the aqua-web repository.
 ``INDIR`` is the directory containing the output, e.g. ``~/work/aqua-analysis/output``.
 ``EXPS`` is the subfolder to push, e.g ``climatedt-phase1/IFS-NEMO/historical-1990`` or a text file containing a list of experiments.
-For standard runs, the file should be in the format "catalog model experiment".
+The file should be in the format "catalog model experiment realization".
-For ensemble runs (using the ``-e`` flag), the file must be in the format "catalog model experiment realization".
+In case the compatibility flag ``--no-ensemble`` has been specified, the file must be in the format "catalog model experiment".
 It creates ``content.yaml`` files for each experiment, pushes the images to the ``aqua-web`` bucket on LUMI-O and updates the ``updated.txt`` file on the aqua-web github repository to trigger the website update.